elizeuangelo/fvtt-module-npc-generator-dnd5e-faq/README.md

 Generate NPCs on the fly ASAP.
 Including names and character sheets, all randomly generated using an explendid algorithm.
 Plenty of races and _jobs_ to work with, dozens of name generators and providing a method for generating portraits as well.

+> This module will no longer be supported after december, 2024

 ## Installation

 In the setup screen, use the manifest URL, provided in your purchase, to install the module.